This page covers our manufacturing and quality management initiatives to ensure quality and safety in products and services.

 In order to ensure that safety measures are correctly implemented, it is vital that management and employees understand the importance of gathering and evaluating safety information.

 At SHIONOGI Group, in order to handle safety information appropriately, we formulate procedural manuals and provide in-house education.
-As well as regular training on gathering of safety information designed mainly for medical representatives (MR) in Japan, we also provide annual safety training on pharmaceutical products for all employees.

 Through appropriate education, we work to improve awareness of safety in our business management.